Public Zoned Schools

 Public education in Baltimore City works differently than in other counties in Maryland.

 If you’re new to Baltimore, it’s important to familiarize yourself with specifics of the district.

-Nearly all elementary schools begin serving students in Pre-K or Kindergarten and serve them through the end of 5th grade.
-Elementary/middle schools continue serving students through 8th grade.
+Nearly all elementary schools begin serving students in pre-K or kindergarten and serve them through the end of 5th grade.
+Elementary/middle schools continue serving students through eighth grade.

 Baltimore City students enroll in school based on their birthdays.